rainclouded/Concierge/docs/sprint_3/worksheet.md

 ![](./images/S2NFR.png)

 As shown in our test results, we could not meet our non-functional requirement.
 The sheer amount of concurrent users and their numerous requests proved to much for Concierge to handle.
 With enough money, we could maybe delegate our software to a third party service such as AWS to handle such a feat, but perhaps improvements could be made to our system to better handle such situations by improving overall efficiency.

+## Thoughts
+What we would do to change our design of our project given what we know now, we would definitely use third party services to implement some of our services.
+As an example, authenticating user and user actions took a huge part of development time in sprint 2, and we felt like if we allocated this to a third-party service, we would allocate that time to flesh out our system more by implementing more features, such as a notification service that delegates inter communication between microserivces.
+By using third-party services we would also be gaining experience in how to integrate them into an existing codebase, which would be valuable in a workplace.

+## Other Thoughts
+After discussion with the group we thought if we went over this all over again, we would not use Flask to implement some of our microservices.
+This is because Flask can not be deployed due to security issues.
+What we would do instead is find other alternatives to Flask to implement our microservices using Python.